 Here are just a few ways we encouraged Big Brother to put his own shoes on:

-Velcro shoes are so much easier for children to put on and you don’t have to worry about tying their shoelaces!
-There will be a time and place for children to learn how to tie tennis shoes…but wait until they have the fine motor control to manipulate the laces (anywhere between 4 and 6 years…I still had first graders in school who couldn’t tie their shoes.
+Velcro shoes are so much easier for children to learn how to put shoes on .
+You also don’t have to worry about tying their shoelaces!
+There will be a time and place for children to learn how to tie shoes, but wait until they have the fine motor control to manipulate the laces.
+That can be anywhere between 4 and 6 years old.
+I still had first graders in school who couldn’t tie their shoes.

-- Put happy face stickers on the inside of the left and right shoes.
-This will help your child to know how to put the shoes on the right feet.
+Put happy face stickers on the inside of the left and right shoes.
+This will help your child to know how to put shoes on the right feet.
 When the happy faces are smiling at each other, the shoes are on the right feet!

 The stickers will wear off pretty quickly, so you could use permanent marker (if you don’t mind the fact that it is permanent)… or just keep a stockpile of smiley face stickers.